thi-ng/umbrella-docs-temp/interceptors.eventbus._constructor_.md

 ## EventBus.(constructor)

 Creates a new event bus instance with given parent state, handler and effect definitions (all optional).
-If no state is given, automatically creates an `Atom` with empty state object.

-In addition to the user provided handlers &amp; effects, a number of built-ins are added automatically.
-See `addBuiltIns()`<!-- -->.
-User handlers can override built-ins.

 <b>Signature:</b>